wd5gnr/Elf-RcForth/readme.md

 This appears to be in the original Jolly implement of cless and culess (flipped DF).
 Fixed now (maybe) but will break code and probably breaks some of the examples (will be fixed).

+XXXX

-BLOAD resets the system to decimal before loading.
+old-style BLOAD resets the system to decimal before loading.

+XXXX

 DUMP really prefers hex mode for formatting

+XXXX

 If you are in hex mode, a, b, c, d, e, and f are not words.
 So "VARIABLE A" will fail in hex mode.
 So will abc, for example.

+XXXX

 Nothing is executed after VARIABLE xxx.
 That means:
 VARIABLE foo 100 allot
 Does NOT do what you think it does.
 End the line after the foo.

+XXXX

 SEE emits all integers as unsigned with 0x or 0# prefixes to faciliate reloading correctly This means that -1 test ! see test will show 0#65535 not -1 but those are the same thing.

+XXXX

 HEX and DECIMAL don't work until AFTER the line is parsed.
 So you can't say:
 : doit hex 0f 2 * ;

 Unless you were already in hex, of course.
 The hex command would only affect the NEXT line.

+However, they do work with output.
+So a possible definition is:
+: HEXOUT 0x10 BASE @ -ROT BASE ! .
+BASE ! ;   \ print number in hex and put BASE back to how it was

+XXXX

 To create an array, you can use the comma or c, operators.
 However, unlike normal Forth, you must do it on a second line.
 Suppose you want to create an